Skip to content

 Restaurants and Places to Relax

-Solitude Mountain Resort has plenty of spots to warm and refuel.
-Cozy up with a hot chocolate at Moonbeam Lodge or head to Solitude Village to satisfy your craving for aprés eats, hearty lunches and grab-n-go meals.
-Here are a few local favorites.
+Solitude Mountain Resort boasts eight different restaurants, providing rest stops across the entire resort.
+Get cozy with a hot chocolate at Moonbeam Lodge or head to Solitude Village to satisfy your craving for aprés eats, hearty lunches and grab-n-go meals.

 Night Skiing